joanalnu/pymas/2_ascii_christmas_tree/GUIDE.md

 ## Advanced Tip

 Can you create other shapes with this technique?
-Maybe a snowflake
+Maybe a snowflake...

 ```python
 height = int(input("How big should your snowflake be? "))